jasonkimeu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty creates a script that switches the current user to the user betty. <br />
+0-iam_betty will create a script that switches the current user to the user betty. <br />